 Any foot bed which has pre formed support we refer to as an ‘Off the peg’ or ‘trim to fit’ foot bed.
 These include Sidas 3D, Superfeet and Sole softec beds.
 They come in a variety of shapes and sizes, some will suit your feet some won’t, if you have a flat foot then a foot bed with a lot of support may not be comfortable and if you have a high arch then a low support foot bed will not give you the support you require.
-Care should be taken to choose the right size for you.People will often use a different size foot bed from their shoe size and trim off any excess.
+Care should be taken to choose the right size for you.People will often use a different size foot bed from their shoe size to get the right support for their feet and then trim off any excess.

 Sidas Custom foot beds are the best supportive footbed solution out there.
 They start life flat.
 A machine is used to take a mould of your feet and the foot beds are then heated which makes them flexible, these are pressed into the moulds and you stand on them which shapes them to your feet.
 As they cool they go stiff and, if done right, the result is a very comfortable foot bed with support just where you need it.